The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 By using Categories and Tags and Sneeze Pages and Deep Links and more, you create an intricate web of links within your site, connecting all of your content in a variety of ways.
 That abundance of links helps search engines to find and index all of your content.

-Focused Themes – Furthermore, by making sure that you routinely write about the same core group of topics, adding more and more content to support the overarching themes, you demonstrate genuine authority on those topics.
+Focused Topics – Furthermore, by making sure that you routinely write about the same core group of topics, adding more and more content to support the overarching ideas, you demonstrate genuine authority on those topics.

 The more you write about a particular phrase within a post, and within your blog overall, the more likely you are to rank higher for that term.